shiminki/voice_diarization/README.md

-# voice_diarization
+# Voice Diarization

 ## Data

-Audio data and rttm are downloaded from the Cortico API
+The audio data and RTTM files are retrieved from the Cortico API.
+The audio files typically span about 1 hour and feature 4-6 speakers.

-## Running the app
+## Running the Application

+This model facilitates diarization based on audio input and the specified number of speakers.
+To execute the model, place the desired audio files into a folder named "conversations".
+Additionally, include the participants' names following the JSON format outlined in the [Cortico API documentation](https://api.fora.io/docs#get-/v1/conversations/-conversation_id-).
+Then, execute the following command:

 ```
 python diarization.py